OfirTheOne/ogn-snackbar/README.md

 ## Usage

 To use the snackbar service, in your application components, import and inject the service like any other service.<br>
+    import { OgnSnackbarService } from 'ogn-snackbar';
+    ...
+    constructor(private snackbarService: OgnSnackbarService) { }

-to show the snackbar call the method `showSnackbar(text: string, options?: SnackbarOptionsArgs)`
+to show the snackbar call the method `this.snackbarService.showSnackbar(text: string, options?: SnackbarOptionsArgs)`

 ## Doc

 ### Behavior
-Only one snackbar can be appear only one at a time.
+A snackbar can appear only one at a time.
-Whan called a snackbar for appearing while one beeing shown, it will immediately dismissed and the recently called snackbar will appear.
+Whan called a snackbar for appearing while one is beeing shown, it will immediately dismissed and the recently called snackbar will appear.

 TODO: add SnackbarOptionsArgs doc.